his is a collection of the short fiction of Alastair Reynolds. Reynolds is a terrific

 Sledge Maker's Daughter - is a seemingly simple story on a low-tech world about Kathrin visiting a local

 witch.
-The witch tells Kathrin a fantastic story and gives her an artifact - Kathrin gets a glimpse of a world, where battles in space between
+The witch tells Kathrin a fantastic story and gives her an artifact - Kathrin gets a glimpse of a different world where battles in space between

 advanced civilizations occur in the skies above them.
-A thaw is coming to the long winter of their world, which indicates something must changing
+A thaw is coming to the long winter of Kathrin's world, which indicates something must changing

-between the warring civilizations, but who?
+between the warring civilizations, but what is that change?
 This story hints at a much broader canvas, I hope Reynolds expands this into a novel.

 Tiger Burning - a detective investigates the Pegasus project, a singularity into the KR-L civilization, and furthers reaches of the